Skin Cancer Removal

 Melanocytes produce melanin which helps protect your skin from UV.
 When these cells aggregate together in the skin, they form a mole.

-While the majority of moles are safe, sometimes the melanocytes in a mole begin to grow in an uncontrolled way.
+While the majority of moles are harmless, sometimes the melanocytes in a mole begin to grow in an uncontrolled way.
 If they expand either outwards or down into the lower layers of your skin, they can result in melanoma cancer.

 Melanoma is the most serious form of skin cancer, and if left untreated, it can spread to your dermis, enter your lymphatic system or bloodstream and then go on to other parts of the body such as the brain, lungs or bone.

 Not all skin cancers look the same, and it can be hard to know what to look for.
-This is why it is beneficial to get regular skin checks with your GP or skin specialist.
+This is why it is beneficial to get regular skin checks with your GP or skin doctor.
 However, here are the signs to look out for in-between appointments:

 Spot/mole that looks different and may feel slightly rough compared to other spots on your skin